eerkela/bertrand/docs/source/content/motivation.rst

     2    <NA>
     dtype: Int32

-If any of our values *had* fit into the available range for ``int32`` objects, they would have been preserved.
+If any of our values *had* fit into the available range for ``int32``, they would have been preserved.

 .. doctest:: conversions